booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/June/faith-explore-how-faith-can-provide-strength-and-guidance-in-difficult-times/2024-06-23-faith-explore-how-faith-can-provide-strength-and-guidance-in-difficult-times-53.md

 ---
 title: "The Sabbath Sanctuary - Tom's Stories 53"
-date: 2024-06-23
+date: "2024-06-23"
 permalink: "stories/2024/June/faith-explore-how-faith-can-provide-strength-and-guidance-in-difficult-times/"
-description: The story explores the Johnson family's struggles with maintaining traditions, parental expectations, and adolescent rebellion, while also dealing with grief and the search for spiritual renewal.
-The pastor's guidance and the sanctuary of the Sabbath provide a path for the family to find understanding, empathy, and a renewed sense of purpose.
+description: "The story explores the Johnson family's struggles with maintaining traditions, parental expectations, and adolescent rebellion, while also dealing with grief and the search for spiritual renewal.
+The pastor's guidance and the sanctuary of the Sabbath provide a path for the family to find understanding, empathy, and a renewed sense of purpose."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #The Sabbath Sanctuary